thomscode/Keycloak-P1-Auth-Plugin/docs/DEVELOPMENT_MAINTENANCE.md

 # How to update the Keycloak Plugin
 The Keycloak plugin is packaged in a plugin image.
-This repo is mirrored to Party Pus IL2 where a mission dev ops (MDO) piline is run with security scans.
+This repo is mirrored to Party Pus IL2 where a mission dev ops (MDO) pipeline is run with security scans.
 The MDO pipeline creates a jar artifact that is hosted in [Iron Bank](https://ironbank.dso.mil/repomap/details;registry1Path=big-bang%252Fp1-keycloak-plugin).
 The plugin image can be pulled at `registry1.dso.mil/ironbank/big-bang/p1-keycloak-plugin:X.X.X`
 1. Be aware that there are two distributions of Keycloak.
 One is the legacy version that uses Wildfly for the application server.
 The other version is the new one using Quarkus.
 This plugin supports the new Keycloak Quarkus.
 The new Keycloak images in Iron Bank have tag names without `legacy`.
 1. Create a development branch and merge request.
 Can do this in the Gitlab UI from an issue.
 1. Recommended to use the free community version of Intellij IDEA instead of Visual Studio Code.
 Intellij IDEA has much better support for Java development.
 You can run unit tests with coverage and build from the IDE.